TinyTapeout/tinytapeout_www/content/guides/analog-discovery/_index.md

 Things can get crowded, so two interesting things to note are:

- * the arrow above the channel pane allows it to be set to auto-hide; and
+ * The arrow above the channel pane allows it to be set to auto-hide, and
- * grabbing a pane by it's title, "Measurements" here, allows it to be dragged to other positions.
+ * Grabbing a pane by it's title, "Measurements" here, allows it to be dragged to other positions.

 {{< figure src="images/16.png" title="Measurements pane reposition" >}}